Sporting Clube da Brava: Other competitions

 Also Sporting Brava were one of the first two clubs outside the municipality of São Filipe to compete in their municipal tournament, the other was Batuque from São Vicente Island, also it was the island's first of two clubs to compete.
 Sporting Brava won their only title in Spring 2016 and is the only club outside the municipality to receive a title.

 Rivalry

 The club's only rivalry is with Benfica Brava forming the Eternal Derby of Brava (Derby Eterno da Brava), the island's only rivalry and one of the least popular.

 Uniform

-Its uniform is similarly different to Sporting Lisbon and Sporting Praia, it only has a green-striped T-shirt and socks and green shorts for home games and a light green T-shirt with black shorts and dark green socks for away/alternate games.
+Its uniform is similarly different to Sporting CP and Sporting Praia, it only has a green-striped T-shirt and socks and green shorts for home games and a light green T-shirt with black shorts and dark green socks for away/alternate games.

 Until May 2017, its away/alternate uniform had a green T-shirt, black shorts and yellow socks.